 - Badges/Certificates Of Trust

-At some point, you may want to consider developing “traffic on demand.”
-You can achieve this by growing a list or starting an online community.
+As your business grows, you may want to consider developing “traffic on tap.”
+You can achieve this by growing a list or starting your own community.

-With “Traffic On Tap,” your traffic comes from customers or subscribers – people who already know you and trust you.
-Your influence and reputation can be used to generate new traffic with a single blog post or broadcast.
+With “Traffic On Tap,” your traffic will come from an audience of existing customers or subscribers – people who already know you and trust you.
+Your influence and credibility can be used to generate traffic with every blog post you publish, forum post you add, or email you send out.

 - Add an autoresponder training course and encourage people to subscribe.

-- Create or join an online group on LinkedIn.
+- Start or join an online group on LinkedIn.

-There are many solutions and plugins that are easy to implement and can help increase your online influence and improve user engagement.
+Many solutions and plugins are available that are easy to implement and can help grow your influence and improve engagement.
 For example:

 - Autoresponders (e.g. Aweber, MailChimp, etc.)